 What to see in Central Portugal?
 If you would ask me this question couple of months ago, I would have no clue what to answer.
 Lisbon is somewhere in the middle of Portugal, I knew it before.
 And Portugal has one of Europe’s best beaches.
 I would then guess, that there are some nice beaches in central Portugal, too.

-Lisbon, capital of Portugal
+Lisbon, Capital of Portugal

-Situated on the banks of the river Tagus, a short train ride away from Atlantic ocean is Lisbon, capital of Portugal and it’s most populous city at the same time.
+Situated on the banks of the river Tagus, a short train ride away from the Atlantic ocean is Lisbon, capital of Portugal and it’s most populous city at the same time.
 About 20% of Portugal’s population are living in the Lisbon Metropolitan Area.
 Even though most of the city was once destroyed by a big earthquake (in 1755, so quite long time ago), it still is one really beautiful and charming city, where to get lost for a couple of days or more.

 Traveling to central Portugal Lisbon is the best place, where to start your trip.
 Read our travel guide to Lisbon!